The Camp Bowen Training and Recreation Centre

 Bowen Island is a small community that is located near West Vancouver.
 It has the benefits of a small town and the advantages of a big city being nearby.
 Bowen Island itself is an ideal location because of it’s quiet streets, which are particularly suited to independent travel instruction, and friendly locals who are used to blind people from years of camps being run on the island.
 It is only a short ferry ride away from West Vancouver, where there are opportunities for teaching more advanced orientation and mobility training, such as mall travel, crossing a variety of intersection types, and public transit.

-- Form partnerships will like-minded organizations
+- Form partnerships with like-minded organizations

 - Aquire land